 This course offers students the opportunity to acquire personal care and assistance skills

-within the parameters of the Health Care Assistant role.
-The course is comprised of class and
+within the parameters of the Health Care Assistant (HCA) role.
+The course is comprised of

-supervised laboratory experiences which will assist in the student in integrating theory from
+supervised laboratory and clinical practice experiences which will assist you in integrating

-other courses.
-This allows the student to develop caregiver skills that maintain and promote
+theory from other courses.
+This allows students to develop caregiver skills that maintain and

-the comfort, safety, and independence of individuals in community and facility contexts.
+promote the comfort, safety, and independence of individuals in community, residential

 - Perform personal care skills in an organized manner ensuring the comfort and appropriate